Unusual Working Fluids

 3] There is nothing new about having a 'hot-spot' in the induction manifold, heated by the exhaust manifold, to aid vapourisation.
 This however sounds like seriously overdoing it; heating the intake air reduces its density so less mass is drawn into the cylinder and power lost.

 Mr Rhode is essentially describing an automatic transmission rather than the primary power source, which sounds like a conventional petrol engine.
-It seems to be purely a work of imagination.
+It seems to purely a work of imagination.
 Presumably he thought that because sulphur dioxide worked well in refrigerators it would work well for power transmission, despite its well-known toxicity; it would certainly add a new terror to motor accidents.
 The concept is unknown to Google.

 This odd scheme has nothing to do with the plot of the book.
 It's quite a good read, though the murder method finally revealed strikes me as implausible.
 No, it was not sulphur dioxide poisoning.